 - Yamaha MT Series: It stands for “Master of Torque”, bringing the R15’s DNA into a naked streetfighter with aggressive styling and agile handling.

-- Yamaha FZ Series: It is a sporty commuter that has evolved over three iterations.
-The third iteration of the FZ series brings muscular styling, updated features, and Single-Channel ABS for daily commutes.
+- Yamaha FZ Series: It is a sporty commuter that has evolved over different iterations.
+It brings muscular styling, updated features, and Single-Channel ABS for daily commutes.

 - Yamaha Saluto Series: It is Yamaha’s only 125cc commuter, focusing on mileage, comfort, and practicality.